This post may contain affiliate links. Please read our disclosure policy.

 Can I use a different flour in the filling?

-Yes, you can use superfine glutinous (aka sweet) white rice flour, tapioca starch, potato starch, arrowroot, and even cornstarch.
-If you use cornstarch, the filling may leak a little liquid as it cools, but it's not a big deal.
+Yes!
+Try glutinous white rice flour, tapioca starch, arrowroot, potato starch, or cornstarch.
+Cornstarch may release a bit of liquid as it cools, but it’s still a great option.

 About Nicole Hunn